-1.Technical levels of Company products and R&D
+1. Technical levels of Company products and R&D

 The Company has been keen on nurturing R&D personnel, investing in R&D and creating a corporate environment conducive to innovation.
 Since 2007, 85 new products developed by the Company, including Regulator, Slide Table, Magnetic Coupled Rodless Cylinder have been included in the Ningbo City New Product R&D Initiative.
 The Company's R&D Center was also rated as a provincial level R&D Center and provincial level technology center and provincial level enterprise institute.
-The company currently has 27 invention patents including "Pneumatic Finger", "Integrated Valve", "Precision Pressure Regulating Valve", "Oil Mist Separator" and "Linear guideway", and 88 utility model patents such as "Sensor" and "Angle

-Cylinder" 55 appearance patents such as "air source treatment element (GL300 oil feeder)".
-Five utility model patents, including the new product G-tooth quick connector developed in 2019, have been accepted by the State Intellectual Property Office.
+The company currently has 27 invention patents including "Pneumatic Finger", "Integrated Valve", "Precision Pressure Regulating Valve", "Oil Mist Separator" and "Linear guideway", and 93 utility model patents such as "Sensor" and "Angle Cylinder" 55 appearance patents such as "air source treatment element (GL300 oil feeder)".
+One invention patent, 10 utility model patents and 3 appearance patents, including the new product 6D integrated valve and belt-type linear slide developed in 2020, have been accepted by the State Intellectual Property Office.